adamculp/php-code-quality/README.md

 ## Usage

-Note: This container does nothing when invoking it without a command.
+Note: This container does nothing when invoking it without a command, such as:

-Example command:
+Windows users: The use of "$PWD" for present working directory will not work as expected, instead use the full path.

-Windows users: The use of "$PWD" will not work, instead use the full path.
 Such as "//c/Users/adamculp/project".

 ```
 $ cd </path/to/desired/directory>
 $ docker run -it --rm -v "$PWD":/app -w /app adamculp/php-code-quality:latest <desired-command-with-arguments>
 ```

-In the example above, Docker runs an interactive terminal to be removed when all is completed, and then mounts the host directory ($PWD) to /app inside the container, sets this as the current working directory, and then loads the image adamculp/php-code-quality.
+In the example above, Docker runs an interactive terminal to be removed when all is completed, and mounts the current host directory ($PWD) inside the container, sets this as the current working directory, and then loads the image adamculp/php-code-quality.
 Following this the user can add any commands to be executed inside the container. (such as running the tools provided by the image)